 Description: This course presents a detailed investigation of the "Big Ideas" of Calculus: limits, derivatives, integrals and the Fundamental Theorem of Calculus.
-This course is similar to AP Calculus AB (described in detail below), but the topics are covered at a slower pace and a small number of AB topics are not included.
+This course is similar to AP Calculus AB, but the topics are covered at a slower pace and a small number of AB topics are not included.
 Students will develop organizational and analytical skills in problem solving and presentation of work.